In This Article

 Let’s break down the key points.

-• Private Keys: The most important distinction concerns private key control.
+• Private Keys: The most important distinction concerns decentralized private key generation and control.
 When you buy and store crypto on an exchange, the coins are held in a centralized wallet.
 This means the exchange controls the private keys.
 Put otherwise, you can’t withdraw or transfer the coins without receiving approval from the exchange.
 DeFi wallets offer full control of the private keys, meaning they’re only accessible to the owner.

 • Custodianship: Centralized wallets are backed by custodians, such as exchanges.
 This means the exchange takes full responsibility for your crypto coins.
 It will monitor internal and external security controls on your behalf.
 In contrast, when using a DeFi wallet, you’re the custodian.
-This means that security and safety is your responsibility alone.
+This means that security and safety are your responsibility alone.
 If the DeFi wallet is hacked, the coins are lost forever.

 • Security: Centralized wallets often come with enhanced security features.
 For instance, regulated exchanges typically offer two-factor authentication, cold storage, and device whitelisting.
 They also have internal security systems that flag suspicious transactions.
 In some cases, DeFi wallets are only protected by a PIN or password.
 That said, using a hardware wallet is always the safest option.

-• On-chain/Off-chain: DeFi wallets ensure that you’re always on-chain.
+• On-Chain/Off-Chain: DeFi wallets ensure that you’re always on-chain.
 This means you can freely transfer funds to another wallet address.
 No authorization is required.
 Using a centralized wallet means you’re always off-chain.
 As such, transfers require approval before they’re posted to the blockchain.

 Types of Decentralized Crypto Wallets